Speaking Australian

 Shorten your words

 Australians love to shorten their words, because who has time for all those letters?
-For example, afternoon becomes arvo.
+The rule of thumb is to cut a word after the second syllable and add an -ie, -y, or -o to the end.

 A pair of teal flip-flops with pink straps on a yellow background with small scattered yellow dots.